phasorpy/phasorpy/docs/index.rst

 The :doc:`release` list recent bug fixes, feature enhancements, documentation and maintenance changes.

-The :doc:`contributing` guidelines explain how to get support, report bugs, submit bug fixes, or improve documentation.
+The :doc:`contributing` explains how to get support, report bugs, submit bug fixes, or improve documentation.

 The :doc:`code_of_conduct` should be honored by everyone participating in the PhasorPy community.

+The :doc:`acknowledgments` list individuals and organizations that contributed to the development of PhasorPy.

+The PhasorPy library and documentation are released under the permissive :doc:`license`.

 The library's source code and documentation are maintained in the `PhasorPy repository on GitHub <https://github.com/phasorpy/phasorpy>`_.

-Releases can be downloaded and installed from the `PhasorPy project on PyPI <https://pypi.org/project/phasorpy/>`_
+Releases can be downloaded and installed from the `PhasorPy project on PyPI <https://pypi.org/project/phasorpy/>`_.

 Sample data files used in tutorials and testing are available from the `PhasorPy community on Zenodo <https://zenodo.org/communities/phasorpy>`_.

-Please report issues with the code or documentation on the `issue tracker on GitHub <https://github.com/phasorpy/phasorpy/issues>`_.
+Report issues with the code or documentation on the `issue tracker on GitHub <https://github.com/phasorpy/phasorpy/issues>`_.

 Questions about the usage of the PhasorPy library are answered on the `issue tracker on GitHub <https://github.com/phasorpy/phasorpy/issues>`_.

-The :doc:`acknowledgments` list individuals and organizations that contributed to the development of PhasorPy.

 Please cite the PhasorPy library as: